 - Nettle – I love nettle and it is one of my natural remedies for allergies.
 When possible, I add a few leaves of wild harvested nettle to this broth.
 It grows on our land, so it is easy to find during the warmer months.
 I also harvest and freeze some for winter months.

 - Dandelion – Known as a liver cleansing herb, I like to add dandelion to this broth as well.
 Dandelion greens seem to help my allergies and are great for the skin.
 I harvest these from our yard too and freeze some in ice cube trays for winter months.

 - Garlic – Adds great flavor, but also benefits the body in many ways.

 This broth is quick and easy to make.
 Gather the ingredients above and you can make it in under half an hour.
 Here’s how:

-- Place water, celery, zucchini and string beans in a large pan and bring to a boil.
+- Place water, celery, zucchini, string beans, and nettle, dandelion, and garlic if using in a large pot and bring to a boil.